blacknstones/Atodolist/README.md

 ![return to main menu](user_manual/return-to-main.png)

 ### Save and Quit
-When user enters **[4]** in main menu, the program will save all changes in the tasklist and prompt user the good-bye message:
+When user enters **[4]** in main menu, the program will save all changes in the task list and prompt user the good-bye message:
 ![quit](user_manual/quit.png)